berkmancenter/amber_wordpress/README.md

 ## Installation ##

-For full installation instructions, as well as a guide for configurations and settings, see our Wiki page on Github: https://github.com/berkmancenter/amber_wordpress/wiki
+For full installation instructions, as well as a guide for configurations and settings, see our Wiki on Github: https://github.com/berkmancenter/amber_wordpress/wiki

 ## Help! ##
 The Berkman Center's devs are happy to help you get Amber up and running.
 Contact us directly with questions: amber@cyber.law.harvard.edu.